 OPT013: Legal Aspects of UK Optometry

-This module aims to provide eye care professionals with a comprehensive review of the legal obligations in optometric practice in the UK.
+This module aims to provide eye care professionals with a comprehensive review of the legal and regulatory obligations in optometric practice in the UK.

 The module content is presented in a format that is commensurate with everyday practice – much of it is based on realistic situations that the practitioner will recognise and empathise with.
 This should be particularly useful to those engaged in commissioning or enhanced services provision, or to practitioners returning to work after a career break.

 This module complements OPT016, OPT018, OPT019 and OPT021.
 It is also a compulsory module for the Postgraduate Certificate in Eye Care Governance.

 To acquire knowledge and understanding at an advanced level about:

 - where the law in the United Kingdom comes from

 - the principles of ethics in optometric practice and healthcare generally

 - the legal issues surrounding contracts, appointments and sales